Skip to content

 Eosinophils play a particularly important role in reactions related to allergies, allergic dermatitis, and asthma.

-- B-Eos test measures the amount of eosinophils in the blood and L-Eos% test shows the percentage of eosinophils in all white blood cells.
+• B-Eos test measures the amount of eosinophils in the blood and L-Eos% test shows the percentage of them in all white blood cells.

 What are eosinophils?